(From Old Corral collection)

 For those who appreciate Republic serial heroine Kay Aldridge, she and Dave co-starred in a pair at PRC: THE MAN WHO WALKED ALONE (PRC, 1945) and THE PHANTOM OF 42ND STREET (PRC, 1945).
 PHANTOM was Kay's last movie role.

 O'Brien became a major force in the Pete Smith comedy/novelty shorts at MGM, doing writing, directing, and starring in many.
-He frequently portrayed helpless/hapless handymen and husbands and used his stuntman skills in scores of slips, trips, flops and falls.
-MOVIE PESTS in is a personal favorite in which Dave is a bumbling, fumbling and inconsiderate patron at a movie theater ... and one of the gags involves having his foot out in the aisle.
+He frequently portrayed helpless/hapless handymen and husbands and utilized his stuntman skills in scores of slips, trips, flops and falls.
+MOVIE PESTS is a personal favorite in which Dave plays a bumbling, fumbling and inconsiderate patron at a movie theater ... and one of the gags involves having his foot out in the aisle.
 When the Pete Smith series ended in 1955, the final entry was THE FALL GUY, a compilation of O'Brien's best stunts.

 He did occasional film jobs in the 1950s, and an example is his portrayal of "Ralph, the stage manager" in the Howard Keel/Kathryn Grayson musical KISS ME KATE (MGM, 1953).

 O'Brien carried his Pete Smith comedy into early TV.
 Many years ago, Warren 'Buzz' De Blois alerted me about an unsold television pilot called MEET THE O'BRIENS (which can be viewed on YouTube and the Internet Archive - links on a later webpage).
 This was a Roland Reed Production with Dave in the lead ... and as David Barclay, he produced and co-wrote the script.
 The plot synopsis reads: